What is the Colorado Society of CPAs (COCPA) and what does it do?

 The Colorado State Board of Accountancy accepts applications for licensure only if the applicant has successfully passed the AICPA ethics exam.

-The COCPA accepts VISA, MasterCard, or Discover as payment.
+The COCPA accepts VISA, MasterCard, American Express, or Discover as payment.
 The price per copy including sales tax is:

 - $145.30 (walk-in office price)